trstlabs/intento/docs/modules/Wasm.md

 These parameters can be updated by governance.
 These fees may differ between 1-time execution and recurring execution.

 The chain directs a flexible portion of these to validators called FexFee.
-With this part of the fee, validators are incentivized to include auto execution in their blocks over general transactions.
-This ensures you that auto execution will happen at pre-defined times.
+With this part of the fee, validators are incentivized to include AutoExecution in their blocks over general transactions.
+This ensures you that AutoExecution will happen at pre-defined times.

 The gas-dependent fee can be increased and decreased with the AutoMsgFlexFeeMul governance param and the Constant Fee is altered through the AutoMsgConstantFee and  RecurringAutoMsgConstantFee params.

-Upon instantiaiton auto execution fees are transferred to the contract.
+Upon instantiaiton AutoExecution fees are transferred to the contract.
 The instantiator gets the contract balance refunded automatically after execution in case a contract owner is set.

 At the end of each block, the BeginBlock checks if there are contracts that are to be executed.
 These contracts can be incentivized.
 MinContractDurationForIncentive,MaxContractIncentive, MinContractBalanceForIncentive can be adjusted by governane to ensure that the contract incentives are distributed in a fair manner.
-These incentives can not exceed the total cost of auto execution.
+These incentives can not exceed the total cost of AutoExecution.

 ## Parameters